-As soon as a bus driver becomes aware that a student has dropped from his/her bus route she/he must immediately inform the Transportation Director or Coordinator.
-In order to clarify the MCISD expectations of this explanation, any time a student does not ride the bus in to school for three (3) days in a row and also did not call into the transportation hotline (ext.
-4340), you are to inform the Director or Coordinator of Transportation so he/she can check on the students status in the classroom.
+As soon as a bus driver becomes aware that a student has dropped from his/her bus route she/he must immediately inform the Transportation Supervisor.
+To clarify the MCISD expectations of this explanation, any time a student does not ride the bus into school for three (4) days in a row and also did not call the transportation hotline 734-322-2677, you are to inform the Supervisor of Transportation so he/she can check on the student's status in the classroom.

-Also, anytime you are told by a parent, guardian, teacher, or staff member that a student on your bus has moved, is being brought in by their parent/guardian, or been removed from the program completely, you need to report it to me immediately.
+Also, anytime you are told by a parent, guardian, teacher, or staff member that a student on your bus has moved, is being brought in by their parent/guardian, or has been removed from the program completely, you need to report it to me at once.
 If the bus aide is the one that receives the information concerning the student removal it is expected to be reported as well.